ldascenzo/pytheas/README.md

 # Pytheas installation and basic usage notes

 ## General notes
-Pytheas has been fully tested on Windows 10 and Linux (Ubuntu 20.04+) systems, and not fully tested but working on macOS systems (note that you need to use `pythonw` when launching the scripts on macOS).
+Pytheas has been fully tested on Windows 10, Linux (Ubuntu 20.04+) and macOS (10.14+, note that you need to use `pythonw` when launching the scripts on macOS).
 In the current release, there are two supported versions, one with a graphical interface (GUI) and one exclusively command line based (CL).
 The GUI version is the preferred one, but in case the user experiences issues while using it, the CL version is a good alternative albeit less user-friendly.
 For the purposes of inputs and outputs the scripts of the two versions are identical.
 Both versions require to call the component of the Pytheas workflow via command line, but the GUI version offers to the user a graphical interface to select the parameters and run the analysis.
 A third option is to run Pytheas through Docker, using the provided Dockerfile to build the image.
 Several instances of files and libraries needed for the execution of other scripts (either already present or created while running Pytheas) are packaged together in the same directory, please be careful if moving the scripts from their original position as it may break some dependencies.
 It is therefore suggested to run the scripts in their provided directories and transfer around only the output files generated.

 ## Pytheas Installation